andreij7/docs/en-us/sc/tutorial/deploy-invoke.md

 ## 2 - Useful Resources

-The following resources are used in this tutorial and can be helful references when developing a smart contract:
+The following resources are used in this tutorial and can be helpful references when developing a smart contract:

 1. [Lock2](Lock2.md)
 2. [Parameter](Parameter.md)